rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

      	* There are two sizes for scroll boxes:
       		* 4" x 4" x 28" with the label and barcode on the short end of the box (use the small box labels and place the barcode under the label)
         	* 4" x 4" x 48" with the label and barcode on the long end of the box (use the large box labels and place the barcode next to the label)
-         * Scroll boxes can stay on-site or reside at the LSC.
+         * Scroll boxes can stay onsite or be sent to the LSC.
 ## 10.9 Labeling boxes

 ### 10.9.1 Creating general labels